ClaireNeveu/macrame/README.md

 ```

 ### Using EnumApi
 In order to reduce boilerplate, the `@enum` macro defines a number of convenient functions on your enumeration type.
 Auto-generated functions are great but they often increase your API in undesired ways, exposing conversions to/from `String` that would be better hidden inside more principled conversions.

 To resolve this tension, `@enum` provides the *implementations* for automatically generated functions as `protected` members of the companion object, leaving you to expose these functions or use them to implement other functions as you wish.
+These functions can be found in [EnumApi](http://chrisneveu.github.io/macrame/doc/1.0.0/#macrame.EnumApi) (select "Visibility: All").
 ```scala
 @enum class Color {
    Red